 This is the thumbspage content-creators guide.
 It includes an overview of the program, detailed usage information, and a look at what's been upgraded in each release.
-Whether you consider yourself a developer or an end user, you'll find resources here to help get you started building galleries with thumbspage.
+Whether you consider yourself a developer or an end user, you'll find resources here to help get you started building image galleries with thumbspage.

-Because thumbspage adds items to the images source folder and may rotate images there, you are encouraged to read this guide first—especially its caution—before running thumbspage on valued photo collections.
-But if you're in a hurry: for a quick preview, try a live demo, packaged examples, or the code; for screenshots, click the image above; for this program's license, see its main script; and to download this program, visit its web page.
-This doc's content was last updated on March 6, 2020.
+Because thumbspage adds items to the images source folder and may rotate images there, you are encouraged to read this guide first—especially its usage caution—before running thumbspage on valued photo collections.
+But if you're in a hurry: for a quick preview, try a live demo, packaged examples, or the code.
+You can also click the image above for screenshots, and take a brief tour of this program at its web page.

 This section introduces the basics of thumbspage's roles and operation.
 Read this if you're looking for a quick summary.